SkillsFundingAgency/dfc-servicetaxonomy-editor/README.md

 #### Restore Graphs

-Backups require the use of the `neo4j-admin.bat` utility.
-The utility is only installed with Neo4j if you install the Enterprise server edition, rather than the Desktop edition.
-However, it gets created when you create a graph using the Desktop edition.
+Restoring dumps requires the use of the `neo4j-admin.bat` utility.
+It gets created in the /bin folder, when you create a graph in the Desktop edition of Neo4j.
+(Alternatively, it's installed when the Enterprise server edition is installed).

-`neo4j-admin.bat` doesn't work out of the box, if you only have Neo4j Desktop installed.
+TODO: Is this actually required: `neo4j-admin.bat` doesn't work out of the box, if you only have Neo4j Desktop installed.
 On Windows, it [requires OracleJDK11 or ZuluJDK11](https://neo4j.com/docs/operations-manual/current/installation/requirements/).
 As ZuluJDK is open and free, this guide uses that.

 ##### Install Compatible OpenJDK